opentofu/opentofu/rfc/20240513-static-evaluation-providers.md

 Since the introduction of for_each/count, users have been trying to use each/count in provider configurations and resource/module mappings.
 Providers are a special case throughout OpenTofu and interacting with them either as a user or developer requires significant care.

 > [!Note]
 > Please read [Provider References](../docs/provider-references.md) before diving into this section!
+This document uses the same terminology and formatting.

 ## Proposed Solution

 The approach proposed in the [Static Evaluation RFC](20240513-static-evaluation.md) can be extended to support provider for_each/count with some clever code and lots of testing.
-It is assumed that the reader has gone through the Static Evaluation thoroughly before continuing here.
+It is assumed that the reader has gone through the Static Evaluation RFC thoroughly before continuing here.

 ### User Documentation

 #### Provider Configuration Expansion

-The first change is to support static variables in the provider config block:
+First, we need to define what is expected when a user adds for_each/count to a provider configuration:
 ```hcl
 locals {
   regions = {"us": "us-east-1", "eu": "eu-west-1"}